The Ultimate Guide to Arc de Triomphe History, Architecture, and More

 How long will it take to visit the landmark?

-Most visitors spend 45 minutes to an hour here.
+Most visitors spend 45 minutes to 1.5 hours here.